IgnacioMB/csvcli/README.md

 These commands allow you to quickly get a sense of what the contents of the file look like.

-- `show`: displays the contents of the CSV, excel or parquet file
+- `show`: Displays the contents of the CSV, excel or parquet file

-  Example showing the contents of a CSV file with `,` as a delimiter:
+  Example showing the contents of a CSV file with `,` as a delimiter.
+You indicate the file you want to open using the `-f` option:

   ```
-  csvcli "/Users/ignacio/Downloads/csv_with_commas.csv" show | less -S
+  csvcli -f "myfiles/data.csv" show | less -S
   ```

   Example showing the contents of a CSV file with a delimiter other than commas.
 In this case you must specify the delimiter using the `-d` option:

   ```
-  csvcli "/Users/ignacio/Downloads/csv_with_pipes.csv" -d '|' show | less -S
+  csvcli -f "myfiles/csv_with_pipes.csv" -d '|' show | less -S
   ```

-- `head`: displays only the first n rows of the CSV file (default 5 rows)
+- `head`: Displays only the first rows of the file

   Options:
-  - `-n, --rowcount` INTEGER  Number of rows to show (optional)
+  - `-n, --rowcount` INTEGER  (optional) Number of rows to show.

-  Example showing only the first 5 rows of the file:
+  If you do not indicate any number, it returns the first 5 rows of the file:

   ```
-  csvcli -f "/Users/ignacio/Downloads/csv_with_commas.csv" head | less -S
+  csvcli -f "myfiles/data.csv" head | less -S
   ```
-  Example showing a custom number of rows.
-In this case you must specify the delimiter using the `-n` option:
+  You can specify a custom number of rows to show using the `-n` option:
   ```
-  csvcli -f "/Users/ignacio/Downloads/csv_with_commas.csv" head -n 100 | less -S
+  csvcli -f "myfiles/data.csv" head -n 100 | less -S
   ```

-- `columns`: displays the column names and data types of the file
+- `columns`: Displays the column names and data types of the file

   ```
-  csvcli -f "/Users/ignacio/Downloads/csv_with_commas.csv" columns | less -S
+  csvcli -f "myfiles/data.csv" columns | less -S
   ```

-- `describe`: displays a table with summary statistics of the numerical columns
+- `describe`: Displays a table with summary statistics of the numerical columns

   ```
-  csvcli -f "/Users/ignacio/Downloads/csv_with_commas.csv" describe | less -S
+  csvcli -f "myfiles/data.csv" describe | less -S
   ```
-- `null-counts`: displays the counts of null values per column
+- `null-counts`: Displays the counts of null values per column

   ```
-  csvcli -f "/Users/ignacio/Downloads/csv_with_commas.csv" null-counts | less -S
+  csvcli -f "myfiles/data.csv" null-counts | less -S
   ```

-- `value-counts`: displays the unique values in a column with their respective counts.
+- `value-counts`: Displays the unique values in a column with their respective counts.
 You must indicate a column using the `-c` option

   Options:
   - `-c, --column` TEXT  Name of column to count the unique values for